home-assistant/home-assistant.io/source/_docs/tools/quick-bar.markdown

 description: "Dialog for quickly accessing entities or running commands."
 ---

-The "Quick Bar" allows you to quickly look up entities or run commands without needing to navigate away from your current view.
-(Similar to the "quick open" feature in VS Code, Chrome Developer Tools, etc).
+The "Quick Bar" allows you to quickly lookup entities or run commands without needing to navigate away from your current view.
+(Similar to the "quick open" feature in VS Code, Chrome Developer Tools, etc.)

 It can be launched in the frontend using [hotkeys](#hotkeys).